This is the multi-page printable view of this section. Click here to print.

 How to set up monitoring and make routing decisions based on cache hardware metrics

-systemctl enable telegraf-configd
+systemctl status telegraf-configd

 Once the configuration daemon is running, Telegraf can be configured using confcli: